Sarpit/DevOpsHandsOn/topics/kubernetes/README.md

 <details>
 <summary>How many namespaces are created by default?</summary></br>
-There are 4 namespaces that are created by default
+There are 4 namespaces that are created by default</br>
-<b>kube-system</b>: kubernetes component are deployed in this namespace such as ApiServer, ETCD, Scheduler
+<b>kube-system</b>: kubernetes component are deployed in this namespace such as ApiServer, ETCD, Scheduler</br>
-<b>kube-public</b>: Publicly accessible data is stored in this namespace
+<b>kube-public</b>: Publicly accessible data is stored in this namespace</br>
 <b>kube-node-lease</b>: This namespace holds Lease objects associated with each node.
-Node leases allow the kubelet to send heartbeats so that the control plane can detect node failure.
+Node leases allow the kubelet to send heartbeats so that the control plane can detect node failure.</br>
-<b>default</b>: workload are created here by default ( if no namespaced is defined )
+<b>default</b>: workload are created here by default ( if no namespaced is defined )</br>
 </details>